Code-Institute-Submissions/the-vinyl-aficionado/README.md

  <img src="assets/images/readme-images-and-documentation/errorhtml.PNG" width="1000" height="300" />

- After trying numerous types of fixes, I eventually managed to cut some code from Bootstrap navbar documentation and embedded it onto my existing navbar code I previously extracted from Bootstrap.
+ After trying numerous types of fixes, I eventually managed to cut some code from [Bootstrap navbar documentation](https://getbootstrap.com/docs/5.0/components/dropdowns/) and embedded it onto my existing navbar code I previously extracted from Bootstrap.
 The problem of a div element being a child of an ul was solved by changing the div element by a li, which will perfectly fit as a child of an ul.
 My original classes and id's were kept as they did not need to change at all.

+ You can check my clean, no-errors HTML [here](https://validator.w3.org/nu/#textarea)

  In regards to the CSS, no errors.
 Please see below: